 - 27 technology terms every agent should know

-This should be a priority for new and experienced agents alike.
+This should be a priority for new agents.
 A lack of training is not the sole reason agents drop out of the business, but more of it sure would reduce churn.
-And it all starts from Day 1.
+And it all starts from Day one.

 An attentive, preferably online solution for onboarding is a great tool for brokers to deploy.
 It smooths out a typically stressful, task-intensive process that no one likes nor should go through anymore.
 Look for systems that connect bank accounts, collect personal data and a bio for the website, and clearly lay out what you should expect as a member of the team.

-Look also for regular sales meetings, which will likely be online right now.
+Look also for brokers that hold regular sales meetings and general updates on business performance.
 Enterprise technology solutions for regular training and performance grading are becoming more common and increasingly important as the industry evolves.
-Agents should leverage such tools to the fullest extent for both justification of your sales should they need to be defended and, of course, so you know where and how to improve.
+New agents should leverage such tools to the fullest extent for both justification of your sales should they need to be defended and, of course, so you know where and how to improve.

 All national franchises offer training webinars, conferences, books and YouTube channels on how to be a successful real estate agent.

-Some training programs are indeed better than others, and the bad ones can be spotted by the recency of their information and infrequency.
+Some training programs are indeed better than others, and the bad ones can be spotted by the recency of their information and infrequent availability.
 Are trainings espousing sales tactics and industry ethics from 10 years ago?
-How about five?
-You should make sure the skills and tips you’re digesting for the long-term health of your career overlaps with where you want to take it.
+You should make sure the skills and tips you’re digesting for the long-term health of your career overlap with where you want to take it.

-In short, new agents need to use their best judgement when it comes to assessing how well you’ll be supported, given your lack of precedent.
+In short, new real estate agents need to use their best judgement when it comes to assessing how well you’ll be supported, given your lack of expertise.
 You can certainly inquire to speak to any agents who have started and remain at a particular company about their mentorship experience.

-Brokers have to make themselves available to you for general questions and, of course, critical deal situations.
-Ask them to provide sample scenarios where their involvement would be needed, and if a legal issue ever rises, what can you hope to rely on besides errors-and-omissions insurance?
+Brokers have to make themselves available to you for general questions and critical deal situations.
+Ask them to provide sample scenarios where their involvement would be needed; and if a legal issue ever rises, what can you hope to rely on in addition to your E&O (errors-and-omissions) insurance?